marijnh/Eloquent-JavaScript/10_modules.md

 {{index [function, scope], [interface, module], [object, as module]}}

-So the community designed its own improvised ((module system))s on top of the language: You can use JavaScript functions to create local scopes and objects to represent module interfaces.
+The community designed its own improvised ((module system))s on top of the language.
+These use functions to create a local scope for the modules and regular objects to represent module interfaces.

 Initially, people just manually wrapped their entire module in an “((immediately invoked function expression))” to create the module's scope, and assigned their interface objects to a single global